coderPro40/Python-Projects/README.md

-# WaterProofII
+# WP02
-For projects from beginner's cs classes, consist of my first cs projects in Python
+For project from when I began programming, consist of my first codes in Python